pnnl/mcl/rust/libmcl-sys/README.md

 # libmcl-sys
 This system crate provides Rust language bindings (via the use of Bindgen) for [Minos Computing Library](https://github.com/pnnl/mcl) (MCL).
+It is highly recommended that instead of using libmcl-sys directly your instead use the higer level (and safer) [mcl-rs](https://crates.io/crates/mcl-rs) crate

 ## Build requirements
 - Rust